 The simplest way to explain the difference is that prebiotics are food for probiotics, which are beneficial bacteria.
 Prebiotics are types of dietary fiber that feed the friendly bacteria in your gut.
 These substances come from types of insoluble fiber that humans can’t digest.

 You’re going to hear about soluble fiber as well.
 What’s with all the similar names?
 There are so many terms to keep track of, but it’s also so much fun to learn how our bodies function!
 Both types of fiber are part of dietary fiber.
-Soluble fiber dissolves in water, and helps with digestion.
+Soluble fiber dissolves in water and helps with digestion.
 The beneficial bacteria in your gut eat the insoluble fiber.

-The kinds of foods and ingredients that contain much of these helpful fibers, you may or may not have heard of.
+The kinds of foods and ingredients that contain many of these helpful fibers, you may or may not have heard of.
 We’re talking about chicory root, dandelion greens, jicama root, and seaweed.
 Do you eat any of those?
 Chances are, they may be hiding in some of your favorite foods.

 On the other hand, you may be more familiar with foods like garlic, onions, asparagus, bananas, apples, oats, cocoa, and flaxseeds to name a few.
 These foods are most beneficial when consumed raw and whole.